ScheiSpieler/twitter-success-bot-template/README.md

     Your code is now ready to be hosted!

   - ### Knowledgable
        Download the code and open it in your IDE.</br></br>
        Firstly you want to fill in all the information from the twitter developer portal found [here]() in settings.json.</br>
        This is also where we want to put the discord token and channel id from earlier (see section "Discord" above).</br>
        We also want to go to .env and paste our discord token in there.
-        Next we can go to index.js and edit the color or text to your liking. (see code comments) After that we can open up the console and run "node ." and "npm init" Now we will install our requirements, to do so run the following commands in the terminal:</br></br>
+       Next we can go to index.js and edit the color or text to your liking. (see code comments) After that we can open up the console and run "node ." and "npm init" Now we will install our requirements, to do so run the following commands in the terminal:

-            "npm install twit"
+       "npm install twit"</br>
        "npm i discord.js"</br>
        "npm i request-promise-native"</br>

      Your code is now ready to be hosted!